csqcode/purple-team-homelab/scenarios/ad-attack-chain/02-kerberoasting/writeup.md

 ---

 ## Real-World Mitigation
-- Disable RC4 encryption to prevent Kerberoasing
+- Disable RC4 encryption or enable AES encryption
-- Use strong passwords on admin accounts to prevent hash cracking
+- Use strong passwords that expire periodically
+- Limit the privileges of service accounts

 ---